 Can Invisalign fix crossbite?

 For patients with mild to moderate anterior or posterior crossbite, Invisalign clear aligner braces can be an effective treatment.
 This system has the benefit of being almost unnoticeable, with the added convenience of being able to remove the aligners for up to two hours a day.
-This treatment may also be useful if you still have a crossbite after having braces.
-Crossbite treatment with Invisalign costs may be partially covered by your private insurance provider.

 In the following video, a patient shares an update of her journey with Invisalign for crossbite and crooked teeth.